cmidgley/foodoc/README.md

     When `true`, line numbers will appear in any pretty printed source code blocks.
 If `outputSourceFiles` is `true` this will add an additional link to all documented members pointing to the exact line number in the pretty printed source file the documentation was pulled from.
 *   __showTableOfContents - `true`__
     When `true`, a TOC is generated from all `H1`, `H2`, `H3` and `H4` headings in the generated pages, this includes the README and tutorial pages.
 If you want to disable this for specific tutorial pages you can set this same option per tutorial in the extended tutorial configuration.
+*   __expandTableOfContents - `false`__
+    When showTableOfContents is enabled, by default it shows the contents collapsed and as you scroll into each section it auto-expands.
+Setting this to `true` will expand all sections in the table of contents without requiring scrolling into the area.
+This causes all member and method names, as well as H4 level markdown, to be shown all the time.
 *   __showAccessFilter - `true`__
     When `true`, a checkbox list is displayed allowing the user to toggle the visibility of inherited, public, protected and private symbols of the current doclet.
 Each checkbox will only be displayed if the doclet contains at least one symbol of that type.
 If there is only a single type available across the entire doclet the filter is not displayed at all.
 *   __includeMermaid - `false`__